 Hickey Law Firm, P.A.
 Gets Results

-Cruise Ship, Maritime and Personal Injury Attorneys Serving Miami, Florida & Nationwide
+Boat accident, Jet Ski accident, Maritime and Personal Injury Attorneys Serving Florida

 Adkins v.
 Florida Keys Dive Center: Dive boat backs over two of its own divers causing head and brain injuries.